jxfuller1/Extended-QTableView/README.md

 3) Add clear function to Qtableview if user clears table to populate table with new data.
 The clear function will make sure all necessary variables get safely reset
+   <ul> After some testing on this, i need to restructure the code a bit to make the table re-usable so that the user can clear it and re-populate... this
+   will take a little bit of time.</ul>

-4) Need to do some additional testing with the various options to squash bugs
+5) Need to do some additional testing with the various options to squash bugs

-5) Make documentation for the use of this
+6) Make documentation for the use of this

 Header drop down filters and sub-tables for each row: